Rüppell's korhaan: Behaviour

 Rüppell's korhaan is usually monogamous but sometimes breeds in large family groups.
 It lays eggs all year round with a peak season from February to May.
 Nests are made among rocks and stone with some occasional plant coverage.
 It can lay 1–3 eggs in one breeding cycle and these are incubated solely by the female.
 Rüppell's korhaan is omnivorous, having a diet of mostly invertebrates such as small reptiles and termites, though it also eats leaves and seeds.
 Eating is usually done while pecking at the ground as it walks.

 Conservation

 Bustards are highly susceptible to the loss or modification of habitat, nearly always as a result of increasing pressures from agriculture, hunting, poaching for sport and food - especially during breeding season.
 As a result of their elusiveness, natural shyness, large home ranges, combined with their camouflage, they are one of the most difficult groups on which to obtain any sufficient biological, population, or mortality data.

+A study focused on 10 bird species in Nambia whose range is poorly known, including Rüppel's korhaan, in order to predict population density and distribution.
+The information from this study can assist further assist conservation of birds that are otherwise difficult to observe.